markvncent/Gabay/README.md

 ### Project Structure
 - `LandingPage.java`: Main UI with buttons to navigate to different features
 - `CandidateSearch.java`: Interface for searching candidate information
-- `AdminPage.java`: Administrative interface for maintaining data
+- `AdminLogin.java`: Administrative login interface for authentication
 - Supporting UI components for filters, cards, and other elements

 ## License